-Notwithstanding the provisions of paragraph E of this Article, the following will apply to all employees hired into this bargaining unit on or after March 1, 1992, provided that any employee demoted or transferred from other City bargaining units on or after March 1, 1992, who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of prescription plan benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit:
+The following will apply to all employees hired into this bargaining unit on or alter March 1, 1992, provided that any employee demoted or transferred from other City bargaining units on or after March 1, 1992, who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of prescription plan benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit:

 - 1. The City will provide a prescription plan for employees only in accordance with the terms of this Article. - 2.
-No coverage will be provided at the City's expense on behalf of dependents of the employee. - 3.
-The maximum any employee will have to pay through December 31, 1994 is a co-pay of five (\$5.00) dollars per prescription.
-Effective January 1, 1995, employees will pay Eight (\$8.00) dollars for brand name drugs and Four (\$4.00) dollars for generic drugs per prescription.
-Effective July 1, 2007 employees will pay Twenty (\$20) Dollars for brand name drugs and Two (\$2) Dollars for generic drugs per prescription. - F. The City will provide an optical plan to employees and their dependents to a maximum reimbursement of seventy-five (\$75.00) per year per covered person.
-For any services rendered after July 1, 1998, only those employees submitting a request for reimbursement within ninety (90) calendar days of receipt of the service shall be eligible for reimbursement.
-Effective January 1,2007, the maximum reimbursement for the optical plan shall be one hundred (\$100.00) per year.

-- G. The City shall have the right to change insurance carriers, so long as substantially similar benefits are provided. - H. 1.
-The City will maintain the current dental program for the life of this agreement. - 2.
-Effective January 1, 1997, the City will maintain the current dental program for the life of this Agreement for all employees, that is, coverage for both employees and their dependents.
+No coverage will be provided at the City's expense on behalf of dependents of the employee. - F. The City will provide an optical plan to employees and their dependents up to a maximum reimbursement of one hundred-twenty-five dollars (\$125.00) per year, per covered person.
+Only those employees submitting a request for reimbursement within ninety (90) calendar days of receipt of the service 'shall be eligible for reimbursement. - G. The City will maintain the current dental program for the life of this Agreement for all employees, that is, coverage for employees and their dependents. - H. Employees who retire on or after 7/1/13 shall have an annual maximum out-of-pocket cap of \$1,355 (current SHBP max) per person for prescription drug copayments.
+The maximum will automatically increase as the SHBP increases.